gparuthi/gparuthi.github.io/index.md

 <div>[Update] I am a summer fellow at <a href="https://medium.com/ideo-colab/welcome-2017-summer-fellows-dab36ea15a0d">IDEO Colab</a> in Cambridge.
-Super excited to meet here and discover opportunities of collaboration.
+Super excited to meet people here and discover opportunities of collaboration.
 Please contact me if you wish to connect. </div>

 <br>